Common Fund 2026: Request for Parish Financial Contribution

-Before I start to talk about 2025, I want to say a huge THANK YOU for all of your contributions however small in 2024 so far.
+Before I start to talk about 2026, I want to say a huge THANK YOU for all of your contributions, however small, in 2025 so far.
+I also want to thank you all for the commitments that most of you made at the start of the year – your engagement and offerings were more than we had hoped for.
 The contribution of your people and communities, and your work and prayers are central to maintaining the work of the Church of England Birmingham.
 Please accept and convey to your community enormous thanks and appreciation from myself and all of the CofE Birmingham family.

-Life since March 2020 has been challenging for us all - for diocesan finances this has meant using reserves that we had planned to use to support the real transformation and reimagining of mission and ministry through People & Places simply to maintain “business as usual”.
+Life since March 2020 has been challenging for us all - for diocesan finances this has meant using some of our own reserves that we had planned to use for mission and ministry and substantial amounts of sustainability funding from National Church simply to maintain 'business as usual'.

-For 2025, Bishop’s Council has determined an interim approach to Common Fund, which will allow an aspect of “free will” to PCCs in their discernment of their contribution within the context of a parish’s ministry provision and diocesan (BDBF) operating costs.
-The Common Fund leaflet provides you with the contextual information so that you can do this.
-I would encourage you to take time to look carefully at this detailed information and most importantly to listen to my recorded message, which you can find here.
+For 2026, Bishop’s Council has therefore determined to repeat our 2025 approach to Common Fund – once again allowing 'free will' to PCCs in their discernment of their contribution within the context of a parish’s ministry provision and diocesan (DBF) operating costs.
+The attached Common Fund leaflet provides you with the contextual information so that you can do this.
+I would encourage you to take time to look carefully at this detailed information and most importantly to listen to my recorded message.

-The Common Fund leaflet sets out the 2025 financial budget for the Diocese (“DBF”) – which shows a planned operating deficit of £1,518,000.
-As I say in the video, this is largely due to Common Fund contributions not recovering to pre-covid levels.
-The leaflet also provides a breakdown of our costs into a number of key areas; Core cost of stipendiary ministry for your incumbent/vicar/priest in charge (including housing costs), the costs of training and developing clergy (to ensure a supply of “new” clergy as well as training and supporting those that are in post) and the cost of operating the parish support infrastructure that you all draw on.
+The leaflet also provides a breakdown of our costs into a number of key areas; Core cost of stipendiary ministry for your incumbent/vicar/priest in charge (including housing costs), the costs of training and developing clergy (to ensure a supply of 'new' clergy as well as training and supporting those that are in post) and the cost of maintaining the mission and parish support that you all draw on as well as our governance and regulatory infrastructure.

-Based on this, the costs for each stipendiary incumbent (or curate or associate) for 2025 are as follows:
+Based on this, the costs for 2026 are as follows:

 |